Implementing the CERN Open Access Policy: a vade mecum

 CERN publishes about 80 articles/year in instrumentation and 800 articles/year in physics.
 Physics articles are evenly distributed between theory and experiment.
 Lists of CERN publications are available in the CERN Annual Report.

 Thanks to the SCOAP3 initiative, CERN Authors can publish their high-energy physics (HEP) articles for free in the journals mostly used nowadays in the field.
 SCOAP3 journals currently cover 50% of the field’s publications.
 Journals outside the SCOAP3 agreement can be used by CERN Authors, provided they are Open Access and/or authors pay the Open Access publishing costs (see below).
-A bi-lateral agreement with the American Physical Society (APS) allows Authors to publish on APS journals at no cost until the end of 2017.
-As of January 2018, high-energy physics content in three of the main APS journals (PRC, PRD, PRL) will also be published Open Access through SCOAP3, increasing the SCOAP3 coverage about 90% of all HEP publications.
+Since January 2018, high-energy physics content in three of the main APS journals (PRC, PRD, PRL) are also published Open Access through SCOAP3, increasing the SCOAP3 coverage about 90% of all HEP publications.

 In 2015 and 2016, CERN has published 94% of its original physics articles Open Access.
 The new CERN Open Access Policy will result in 100% Open Access publications for all papers signed by at least one CERN Author.

 Publishing in journals that are not offering an Open Access options is no longer possible at this moment in time.
 Some funds have been made centrally available to allow the transition to this Open Access Policy.
 The following gives some indication on how CERN Authors can have their articles published Open Access, meeting the CERN Open Access Policy.

 The most common outlet for CERN Accelerator articles is Physical Review Accelerators and Beams (PRAB).
 The journal is Gold Open Access under a sponsorship model and all authors can publish at no direct cost.